LHemingway/showme/README.md

 ##### Abass

-Working on Admin rights, being able to destroy projecgs and users.
+Working on Admin rights, being able to destroy users.
+Got projects working so that Spartans can view their own projects.
+Commenting appropriately on code.

 ##### James

+Form functionality, devise work, index assets, cleaning up forms and cleaned fonts

+#### Sprint Review

 ## Issues
 ### Sprint One